The Philadelphia Phillies, New York Mets and New York Yankees shared a rare distinction this past weekend.

 The Mets had beaten the visiting Braves in their opener Friday and were one strike away from going 2-0 on Saturday.

 That is, until reliever Edwin Diaz surrendered a game-tying homer and the Mets lost in the 10th.
-What usually happens the day after?
+What usually happens the day after such a loss?
 The losing team struggles.

 The Mets, -111 at FanDuel on Sunday, did not even show up.
 They were blown out 14-1.
 Had there been fans, they would have endured a cascade of boos.